?

 Description

-The Cardiothoracic and Vascular Intensive Care and High Dependency Units (CVICU and CVHDU) provide intensive care and high dependency care for adult patients (>15 yrs) with all conditions related to heart, lung and blood vessel surgery.
-Intensive care for liver, kidney, pancreas transplantation and neurological (brain) conditions is provided by the Department of Critical Care Medicine and intensive care for burns is provided by the Middlemore Intensive Care Unit.
+The Cardiothoracic and Vascular Intensive Care and High Dependency Units (CVICU and CVHDU) provide intensive care and high dependency care for adult patients (>15 yrs) following cardiothoracic surgery, to cardiology patients requiring intensive therapies, and to all patients requiring mechanical respiratory or cardiovascular support.
+Intensive care for all other patients including following trauma, neurosurgery, and liver and kidney transplantation is provided by the Department of Critical Care Medicine and intensive care for burns is provided by the Middlemore Intensive Care Unit.

 What is the Cardiothoracic and Vascular Intensive Care Unit (CVICU)?

 CVICU is principally a surgical intensive care unit.
 The patients are under the care of the Cardiothoracic Intensive Care consultant.
-Cardiothoracic and Vascular Intensive Care refers to the specialist care given to patients with planned and acute (sudden), potentially reversible, life-threatening cardiac, thoracic or vascular related conditions.
+Cardiothoracic Intensive Care refers to the specialist care given to patients for problems related to their heart or lungs.
+Most of our admissions are for patients following heart or lung surgery.
+Some patients require a special form of support for their heart or lungs called Extracorporeal Membrane Oxygenation (ECMO), and CVICU is the New Zealand referral centre for this therapy.

 Patients admitted to CVICU may include the following surgical patients: